ws464/java2/readme.md

 - **E**ncapsulation

 #### Composition
-Compositions (Aggregation) is when an object contains another object.
+Composition (Aggregation) is when an object contains another object.
 Objects that contain many other objects can be hard to test.
 Composition leads to objects that are tightly dependent on each other.
 Dependency injection is a programming technique that reduces the tight dependency between objects.